Do-Hum-Me: Death

-Green-Wood Cemetery in Brooklyn donated a burial plot, and she was interred by her father and husband, with many observers remarking upon their obvious grief.
-The poet Walt Whitman wrote about her grave.
-Her grave monument featured a bas relief of the figure of a weeping Indigenous warrior, carved by the sculptor Robert E. Launitz, and was "one of the earliest carved statues for an American cemetery".
-Her grave became the most well-known and most frequently-visited in the cemetery.
-Another poet, Carlos D. Stuart, wrote a poem about her, entitled Dohummee.
+After her death, Do-Hum-Me was buried in Green-Wood Cemetery in Brooklyn.
+The cemetery donated her burial plot, while P. T. Barnum paid for her gravestone.
+Contemporary accounts described her father, Nan-Nouce-Push-Ee-Toe, and her husband, Cow-Hick-Kee, as overcome with grief during the funeral.
+Her grave monument featured a bas-relief of a weeping Indigenous warrior carved by the sculptor Robert E. Launitz and has been described as one of the earliest carved statues created for an American cemetery.
+Her grave became the best known and most frequently visited in the cemetery.